There is one man who just might be able to save the world from Donald Trump: we need to run Al Franken for President.

 There is one important caveat here: by running Al Franken for President, Trump may respond by bringing the world to the cusp of disaster, or perhaps even past the cusp.
 Recall Caracalla’s vengeance on the ancient Alexandrians when they ridiculed him.
 It would be typical of the narcissist to start a war, even a nuclear war, to silence his critics.
 Democrats, moderate Republicans, the Deep White State, and ordinary citizens will need to be vigilant.

-Please share on social media, using the buttons below.
+Please share this post on social media, using the buttons below.